 - Give the sauce one more stir and add it to the pan.
 Reduce the heat to medium-low.
 Keep cooking and stirring until the sauce thickens and the chicken is well coated, about 2 more minutes.

-- Transfer the sesame chicken to a serving platter (lined with cauliflower rice if you wish).
-Drizzle it with sesame oil, and sprinkle with sesame seeds and sliced green onions.
+- Transfer the chicken to a serving platter (lined with cauliflower rice if you wish).
+Drizzle it with sesame oil and sprinkle it with sesame seeds and sliced green onions.
 Serve immediately.

 Notes

-- You can keep the leftovers in the fridge, in an airtight container, for up to four days.
-Reheat them in the microwave, covered, on 50% power.
+- You can keep the leftovers in an airtight container in the fridge for up to four days.
+Reheat them in the microwave, covered, at 50% power.
 You can also freeze individual portions for up to three months.

 Nutrition per Serving